MIT-Emerging-Talent/ET6-CDSP-group-13-repo/5_communication_strategy/README.md

 ---

 ## 3. How We Intend to Reach Them

-**Primary Channel: Open-Source Visualizations & Reports**
+### Primary Channel: Open-Source Visualizations & Reports

-- GitHub repository containing **datasets, analysis scripts, and plots**.
+- GitHub repository containing datasets, analysis scripts, and plots.
 - Transparent and reproducible results for stakeholders.

-**Supporting Channels**
+### Supporting Channels

-- **Medium/blog articles** to communicate findings in a narrative-driven, accessible way.
+- Medium/blog articles to communicate findings in a narrative-driven, accessible way.
-- **Academic paper draft** with detailed methodology and technical depth.
+- Academic paper draft with detailed methodology and technical depth.
-- **Conference/workshop presentations** focused on crisis resilience and financial inclusion.
+- Conference/workshop presentations focused on crisis resilience and financial inclusion.

 ---

 ## 4. What We Want Them to Learn

-- **Stablecoin usage (USDT) increases during crises** as a form of financial safety.
+- Stablecoin usage (USDT) increases during crises as a form of financial safety.
-- **USDT volume spikes** can serve as an indicator of financial vulnerability.
+- USDT volume spikes can serve as an indicator of financial vulnerability.
-- Alternative financial tools are crucial for **financial inclusion in crisis zones**.
+- Alternative financial tools are crucial for financial inclusion in crisis zones.
-- Traditional finance and crypto markets may form a **complementary relationship** during shocks.
+- Traditional finance and crypto markets may form a complementary relationship during shocks.

 ---

 ## 5. How We Hope They Will Act

-- **NGOs & policymakers**: Integrate insights into financial aid and support mechanisms.
+- NGOs & policymakers: Integrate insights into financial aid and support mechanisms.
-- **Financial institutions**: Incorporate findings into risk management and product design.
+- Financial institutions: Incorporate findings into risk management and product design.
-- **Researchers**: Build upon our datasets and methodologies for future studies.
+- Researchers: Build upon our datasets and methodologies for future studies.
-- **General public**: Gain awareness of financial risks and alternative mechanisms in times of crisis.
+- General public: Gain awareness of financial risks and alternative mechanisms in times of crisis.

 ---

 ## 6. Why This Strategy is Effective

-- **Accessibility**: Open-source materials ensure free access to all stakeholders.
+- Accessibility: Open-source materials ensure free access to all stakeholders.
-- **Credibility**: Transparent data sources and reproducible analysis increase trust.
+- Credibility: Transparent data sources and reproducible analysis increase trust.
-- **Engagement**: Public repository allows feedback and contributions from the community.
+- Engagement: Public repository allows feedback and contributions from the community.
-- **Sustainability**: Framework can be easily extended with new crisis data and financial indicators.
+- Sustainability: Framework can be easily extended with new crisis data and financial indicators.

 ---

-✨ This strategy ensures that the project contributes to both **policy-making and academic research**, while also empowering the wider public with accessible insights into financial inclusion during crises.
+✨ This strategy ensures that the project contributes to both policy-making and academic research, while also empowering the wider public with accessible insights into financial inclusion during crises.